Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Simulation Study

 Fig.~\ref{fig:BPvsEx} presents the results for scenario S1.
 The D-Tracks curves in Fig.~\ref{fig:BPvsEx}(a) show that the tracks of GAUSS-BP and PART-BP are close to the ground truth, whereas those of GAUSS-EX and PART-EX tend to merge and exhibit a delay in separating again.
-This behavior is also reflected by the GOSPA curves in Fig.~\ref{fig:BPvsEx}(c): the coalescence effect causes an increase of the GOSPA error of GAUSS-EX and PART-EX for $k \rmv=\rmv 200,\ldots,250$; this increase is smaller for PART-EX than for GAUSS-EX.
+This behavior is also reflected by the GOSPA curves in Fig.~\ref{fig:BPvsEx}(c): the track coalescence effect causes an increase of the GOSPA error of GAUSS-EX and PART-EX for $k \rmv=\rmv 200,\ldots,250$.
+This increase is smaller for PART-EX than for GAUSS-EX.
 Regarding the D-Center curves in Fig.~\ref{fig:BPvsEx}(b), all four methods exhibit a similar behavior.
-In summary, the results in Figs.~\ref{fig:BPvsEx}(a) and (c) demonstrate that the combination of particle representation and BP-based marginalization results in reduced track coalescence effects, thereby confirming our reasoning of Section \ref{sec:closerlook}.
+In summary, the results in Figs.~\ref{fig:BPvsEx}(a) and (c) demonstrate that both particle representation and BP-based marginalization tend to lead to reduced track coalescence effects, thereby confirming our reasoning of Section \ref{sec:closerlook}.

+\rd{Finally, we demonstrate that the particle representation preserves multimodality of the marginal posterior pdfs.
+For scenario S1, we plot in Fig.\ \ref{fig:PART_EX} example realizations of the two particle sets employed by PART-EX to represent the marginal posterior pdfs $f(\V{x}_k^{(1)}|\V{z}_{1:k})$ and $f(\V{x}_k^{(2)}|\V{z}_{1:k})$ at time $k = 220$, as well as the corresponding state estimates $\hat{\V{x}}_{220}^{(1)}$ and $\hat{\V{x}}_{220}^{(2)}$.
+It can be seen that the particle sets express a bimodality of the marginal posterior pdfs.
+Furthermore, a comparison of the spatial separation between the state estimates $\hat{\V{x}}_{220}^{(1)}$ and $\hat{\V{x}}_{220}^{(2)}$ with the true separation of the targets (which is $10\text{m}$) suggests that the track coalescence effect is not significant.
+We note that for a reduction of track coalescence, the particle representation of the marginal posterior pdfs is especially beneficial in PART-EX, whereas in PART-BP, the overconfident nature of the BP messages is predominant.}